Relintai/procedural_animations/README.md

 This is a c++ engine module for the Godot engine.

+It lets you compose new animations from other animation frames, and it alo sets up interpolations between them.

+It comes with it's own editor plugin.

 ![Broken Seals](screenshots/screenshot.png)

 It was inspired by this talk:
 https://www.youtube.com/watch?v=LNidsMesxSE

-It does not do everything from the talk, it only lets you compose new animations from other animation frames, and it alo sets up interpolations between them.
+It does not do everything from the talk!

-It comes with it's own editor plugin.

 It supports both godot 3.2 and 4.0 (master).
 Note that since 4.0 is still in very early stages I only check whether it works from time to time.